probonopd/wayland-x11-compat-protocols/README.md

 ## Protocols wanted

+Allow applications to...

-* Allow applications to capture the screen just like in X11
+* Capture the screen
-* Allow applications to set global keyboard shortcuts just like in X11
+* Set global keyboard shortcuts
+* Get the process ID and other vital information (like in `xprop`)
-* Allow applications to kill other applications just like in X11
+* Kill other applications
-* Allow applications to set arbitrary window icons just like in X11
+* Set arbitrary window icons
-* Allow applications to set key-value combinations on windows (atoms) like in X11
+* Set key-value combinations on windows (atoms)
-* Allow windows to position themselves just like in X11
+* Position windows
 * (Feel free to suggest additional candidates)

+...just like in X11